Tag Archive for: Realty ONE Group Western Slope

 View of the mountain biking trail below the chairlift at Powderhorn

 On a different trip up to the Mesa, we kept going on Hwy 65 and stopped at Mesa Lakes Lodge for lunch.
-We went to the Grand Mesa Visitor Center, then hiked Ward Lake.
+After stopping at the Grand Mesa Visitor Center, we hiked Ward Lake.
 It has a great section that goes through a beautiful forest.
-After that, we hiked Land O’ Lakes, a short .5 mile out and back with the best views!
+Continuing on with our day, we hiked Land O’ Lakes, a short .5 mile out and back with the best views!
 It’s a paved trail that’s very high.
 We could see Craigs Crest, tons of lakes, of course, and even the Elk Mountains and the San Juans in the distance.
-We put that on the list for the next time we have friends or family in town.
+That short hike is on the list for the next time we have friends or family in town.
 We took Michelle’s sisters there in mid October and it was still stunning.
 Easily one of the best viewpoints on the Mesa!

 map showing the dirt road we took along Hwy 65 on the Grand Mesa